-FORM 10-K
+FOR M 10-K

-(MARK ONE)

-ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 FOR THE FISCAL YEAR ENDED DECEMBER 31, 2011

-OR

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-FOR THE TRANSITION PERIOD FROM TO COMMISSION FILE NUMBER 000-30713

-(Exact name of Registrant as Specified in its Charter)

-DELAWARE

-(State or Other Jurisdiction of Incorporation or Organization)

-1266 KIFER RD

-SUNNYVALE, CA 94086 (Address of Principal Executive Offices) (Zip Code)

-(Registrant's Telephone Number, Including Area Code) Securities registered pursuant to Section 12(b) of the Act:

-Title of Each Class: Common Stock, par value \$0.001 per share Name of Each Exchange on which Registered The NASDAQ Global Select Market

-Securities registered pursuant to Section 12(g) of the Act: None

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗵 No 🗌

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes 🗆 No 🗵

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes  No 🗆

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes  No 🗆

-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K.

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See definition of "large accelerated filer, "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer 🗵 Accelerated filer \Box Non-accelerated filer \Box Smaller reporting company \Box (Do not check if a smaller reporting company)

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗌 No 🗵
+FORM 10-F " (MARK ON F) • O SECTION 13 OR 15(a i) OF THE SECURITIES EXCHANGE ACT OF 1934 FOR THE E FISCAL YEAR ENDED DE ECEMBER 31, 2012 OR TRANSITION REPORT PURSUAN 1934 15(d) OF THE SECURITIES EXCHANGE ACT OF FOR THE TR ANSITION PERIOD FROM то OMMISSION FILE NUMBE INTUÎTIV ' E (E SURGICAL® DELAWARE (State or Other Jurisdiction of Incorporation or Organization) 77-0416458 (I.R.S.
+Employer Identification Number) (1266 KIFER RD SUNNYVALE, CA 940 Address of Principal Executive Office (Re (408) 523-2100 egistrant's Telephone Number, Includ ing Area Code) Securitie es registered pursuant to Section n 12(b) of the Act: Title of Each Class: Common Stock, par value \$0.001 per share Name of Each Exchange on which Registered The NASDAQ Global Select Market Securities r egistered pursuant to Section 1 2(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes ⊠ No □ Indicate by check mark if the registrant is not required to o file reports pursuant to Sectic on 13 or Section 15(d) of the Act.
+Yes □ No ⊠ during the pro ed by Section 13 or 15(d) of the Securities Exchange Act of 1934 of file such reports), and (2) has been subject to such filing to be submitte on its corporate Web site, if any, every Interactive Data File required months (or for such shorter period that the registrant was required to rant's knowledge, in definitive proxy or informa ation S-K is not contained herein, and will not be contained, to the y reference in Part III of this Form 10-K or any amendment to this by check mark whether the registrant is a large "large accelerated filer, "accelerated filer" and " d filer, a non-accelerated filer, or a smaller reporting company.
+See Rule 12b-2 of the Exchange Act.
+Large a accelerated filer ⊠ Accelerated filer □ Non-accelerated filer ☐ Smaller reporting company ☐ (Do not check if a smaller reporting company) Indicate by check mark whether the registrant is a shell company (as defined in Rule 1 2b-2 of the Exchange Act).
+Yes □ No ⊠

-The aggregate market value of the voting and non-voting common equity held by non-affiliates on June 30, 2011, based upon the closing price of Common Stock on such date as reported by NASDAQ Global Select Market, was approximately \$14,370,737,496.
+The aggregate market value of the voting and non-voting common equity held by non-affiliates on June 30, 2012, based upon the closing price of Common Stock on such date as reported by NASDAQ Global Select Market, was approximately \$21,873,011,510.
 Shares of voting stock held by each officer and director have been excluded in that such persons may be deemed to be affiliates.
 This assumption regarding affiliate status is not necessarily a conclusive determination for other purposes.

-The number of outstanding shares of the registrant's common stock on January 20, 2012 was 39,346,384.
+The number of outstanding shares of the registrant's common stock on January 18, 2013 was 40,127,042.